John Delaney (Maryland politician): Personal life

 Delaney and his wife April (née McClain) met at Georgetown University Law Center.
 They married in Sun Valley, Idaho in 1989, and moved to the Washington metropolitan area after graduating.
 Together, they live in Potomac, Maryland and have four daughters; Summer, Brooke, Lily, and Grace.
-April served as deputy administrator of the National Telecommunications and Information Administration from 2022 to 2023 before running for Congress in Maryland's 6th congressional district in 2024.
+April served as deputy administrator of the National Telecommunications and Information Administration from 2022 to 2023 before her election to Congress from Maryland's 6th congressional district in 2024.
 Two of Delaney's four daughters attend Northwestern University while his oldest daughter, Summer, worked as a video journalist and multimedia reporter for Tribune Media and WPIX (PIX11) News.

 Delaney is Catholic, and has said that "to some extent" his faith has guided his "social justice orientation".
 He was also a member of the Board of Directors of several organizations: St. Patrick's Episcopal Day School (Chairman), Georgetown University, National Symphony Orchestra, and the International Center for Research on Women.